 - All-around market themselves to gain business

 A powerful way to grow your business is to partner with product companies, yoga teachers, students, and other professionals.
+Make sure to learn how to treat your yoga teachers, such as settling a salary rate and working hours of your team with a help of a certified accountant.
 Make your yoga studio a home base for like-minded yogis by hosting vegan potlucks, and other events.

 To increase your visibility, focus on creating a network with people and businesses that you align with.